Jerry Buckland

 Research

-Jerry has authored or co-edited six books, several book chapters, many peer-reviewed articles, and several policy reports.
+Jerry has authored or co-edited several books, several book chapters, many peer-reviewed articles, and several policy reports.
 Jerry enjoys and has made numerous presentations in academic and popular forums.

 Current Projects